jonas-grgt/xjx/README.md

-# Xjx
+# 🙅 Xjx
-XML serializing and deserializing (serdes) library: No Dependencies, Just Simplicity
+Java - XML serializing and deserializing (serdes) library: No Dependencies, Just Simplicity

 # 🤔 Why
 The "why" behind Xjx is rooted in the necessity for a minimalist, actively maintained XML-to-Java and vice versa library.